I’m glad but a little surprised that Frozen is doing so well.

 Continued with spoilers after the poster, then...

 As great as the political satire on The Daily Show and The Colbert Report is, sometimes the shows’ finest comedy is wrung out of human-interest stories on a very modest scale.

 Is Argo worth a watch?
 No doubt.

 Was it worth an Oscar?
-Not given its competition, as far as I'm concerned, as I wrote at the end of my post-Oscars post last week.
+Not given its competition, in my eyes, as I wrote at the end of my post-Oscars post last week.
 But the fact that Argo is merely one of my top five or so movies of 2012 rather than the number-one pick ain't bad.
-Some thoughts on it that include mild plot spoilers follow the graphic.
+Some thoughts on it that include mild plot spoilers follow.